 • Remaining open to continuous learning

-We work collaboratively with local youth, creating tangible projects that can be shared with the public, building self-esteem and supporting self-guided expression.
+The Clark Chateau works collaboratively with local youth, creating tangible projects that can be shared with the public, building self-esteem and supporting self-guided expression.
 We work in unison with other civic and arts organizations, sharing ideas, events and resources.
 Our youth mission emphasizes the importance of literacy, community engagement, leadership, mental health and creative collaboration.
-The Chateau will become a host for community events that co-mingle adults with youth, and creating opportunities for intergenerational cross-pollination and organic mentorship.
+The Chateau is a host for community events that co-mingle adults with youth, creating opportunities for intergenerational cross-pollination and organic mentorship.

 - WILLIAM WORDSWORTH